 Gender-neutral language avoids bias towards a particular gender.
 Using ‘they’ instead of ‘he/she’ in contracts and other company documentation is a good step towards this, as is monitoring ongoing communications for gender-neutrality.

 There are gender neutral options within myhrtoolkit, so managers can choose from a range of default gender options or add gender information for an employee.
 Of course, the right option should always be confirmed with the employee before setting.

 For more information about how to incorporate gender-neutral language into the workplace, see this guide on inclusive language from Harvard.

 Create unisex toilets

 Whenever possible, there should be a gender-neutral bathroom option, particularly if you provide singular toilets.
-Unisex bathrooms are more inclusive for trans and non-binary people, who can feel intimidated when having to use single-sex toilets.
+Unisex bathrooms are more inclusive for non-binary people, who don't identify within the gender binary that single-sex toilets uphold.
 Beyond this, unisex toilets are also cheaper to build and cut down waiting times for women significantly.

-Celebrating LGBT History Month, Pride, or Trans Day of Visibility just as you would other important days in the calendar.
-This will be a great boost to LGBT awareness and inclusion throughout the year.
+Celebrating LGBTQ+ History Month, Pride, or Trans Day of Visibility just as you would other important days in the calendar.
+This will be a great boost to LGBTQ+ awareness and inclusion throughout the year.

 You can use these dates and milestones as learning opportunities for all staff.
-Involve LGBT and non-LGBT employees and celebrate important days and events to continuously spread awareness of your policies.
+Involve LGBTQ+ and non-LGBTQ+ employees and celebrate important days and events to continuously spread awareness of your policies.